The Postman Always Rings Twice (novel): Publication history

+House in Burbank, California, where James M. Cain wrote The Postman Always Rings Twice.

 After failing as a scriptwriter for Paramount and Columbia studios in 1932, Cain resumed his efforts to write a longer work of fiction.
 His short story "The Baby in the Icebox" had impressed Alfred A. Knopf publishers, and with their encouragement and that of playwright Vincent Lawrence, Cain began to write a novel in March 1933.
 Completed in September, the manuscript was initially turned down by both Knopf and Macmillan.
 Walter Lippmann, who Cain had served under as a journalist at the New York World, interceded on his behalf and convinced Alfred Knopf to acquire the story.
 Originally titled Bar-B-Que, the work appeared as The Postman Always Rings Twice in early 1934.
 Publisher Knopf detested both the originally proposed title Bar-B-Que, as well as The Postman Always Rings Twice.
 A compromise title "For Love or Money" was proposed by Knopf.
 Cain and Lawrence insisted that the metaphor of a mail carrier as the agent of fate was essential and prevailed in the title dispute.
 [See below: Origins of the title].